Follies Brings on the Mischief, Merriment, and Melodies

 Touchstone is supported locally by season sponsors First Generation, an integrated marketing communications company, and RCN.
 WDIY provides media sponsorship, and Working Dog Press provides print sponsorship.
 Touchstone is proud to receive support for the first time for Christmas City Follies from the County of Northampton.

 Christmas City Follies XVII plays December 1-18, 2016, Thursdays through Saturdays at 8pm and Sunday at 2pm; in addition to regularly scheduled performances, there will be an extra matinee at 2pm on Saturday, December 17, and an extra evening show at 7pm on Sunday, December 18.
 Tickets are $25 for adults / $15 for students and seniors, with group rates available on request.
 On Thursdays, Touchstone offers a pay-what-you-will ticket option at the door, allowing walkup patrons to name their own ticket price.
 Advance tickets may be purchased at 610.867.1689 or online at www.touchstone.org The Touchstone Café is open one hour before show time and at intermssion, with pastries and gourmet coffee by Nazca K-Fé Premium Peruvian Coffee available for purchase.

-Celebrating over thirty years, Touchstone Theatre produces and presents both original and classic productions, with a dedication to the renewal of theatre as a vital art form.
+Celebrating thirty-six years, Touchstone Theatre produces and presents both original and classic productions, with a dedication to the renewal of theatre as a vital art form.
 Touchstone works to foster collaboration on a local and national level through educational and youth empowerment programs, using theatre as a community-building tool.
 Visit us on the web at www.touchstone.org